-We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 945,000 additional common units at the public offering price, less the underwriting discount.
-The underwriters may exercise this option solely to cover any overallotments.
+We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 1,155,000 additional common units at the public offering price, less the underwriting discount.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional common units proportionate to that underwriter's initial amount reflected in the above table.